teddokano/mikan/README.md

 ## What is inside?
 ### Drivers
-The drivers are main code of this repo.
+The drivers are main part of this repo.
 The driver code files are in `nxp_periph/`.
 The drivers are provided as class-libraries with device names (type-numbers).
 With this class-libraries, the device operations are highly abstracted and simplified.
 Methods of the class-drivers enables major features of devices and and provides register level access for user custom operation.